Gmail to Expensify: The Complete Workflow Guide

 receipts@expensify.com.
 Useful when a Workspace admin wants to route invoice-like mail, but still not a guaranteed Expensify attribution fix.

 The attraction is obvious: no per-user verification handshake, centralised policy management, and routing rules that can scope to a shared billing alias or an entire department.
-The catch is just as important: Google says routed or forwarded mail still appears to come from the original sender, while Expensify ties emailed receipts to linked sender addresses.
-That makes Workspace routing a mail admin tool, not a clean documented Expensify workaround.
+The catch is just as important: sender attribution can vary by routing setup, while Expensify ties emailed receipts to linked sender addresses.
+That makes Workspace routing a mail admin tool to test carefully, not a clean documented Expensify workaround.
 It also requires admin access you may not have, and the matching syntax is substring- and regex-based rather than semantic — so a routing rule for subject:invoice will happily forward the marketing email whose subject line is "Invoice your friends for a free month".

 receipts@expensify.com, whether a compliance footer is required, and whether the rule needs logging.
 Also expect to test whether the routed message still lands correctly in Expensify under the right linked sender.Crucially, like every Gmail-native method, routing rules only apply to new mail going forward.
 They do not retroactively forward the old invoices already in everyone's inbox.
 Treat Method C as an admin caveat, not the main recommendation.